Fatigue and Chronic Pain

 - Do a body check.
 When was the last time you stopped what you were doing and conducted a mental scan of how your body is holding up?
 If your last body check was recent, do you conduct the scan regularly, or wait until you are already feeling pain and exhaustion?
 Pay attention to your body when it’s trying to speak to you!
 Proactively checking on your sensitive areas and being aware of your warning signals is extremely useful if you want to lessen the amount of times you feel the worst symptoms of your illness.

 - Plan and prioritize.
 Planning breaks during activities is essential in order to avoid aggravating your symptoms.
 Over-exertion may not seem like too big of a problem when you are in the middle of having fun or getting chores done, but you will feel the negative effects soon enough when your pain flares up or severe exhaustion drags you to sleep.
 Take scheduled breaks, even if you don’t feel like you need one yet!
+Some may even take to trying products from a medical dispensary to help cope with their chronic pain.
 If you are out and about, the break can include simply sitting down or leaning on something for five or ten minutes so your body can relax.
 If you are hard at work and forcing deep focus on your assignment, switch to a mindless or easier task for ten to fifteen minutes so you can give your mind a chance to rest and recalibrate.
 Regularly plan breaks based on your limits and needs.
 Prioritize your mental and physical health over your tasks and activities.

 - Mind your sleep hygiene.
 Conducting regular body scans and planning much needed breaks are good to do during the day, but figuring out a healthy sleep schedule is very important during the night hours.
 Bad sleep hygiene can have many negative effects on both chronic pain and fatigue, especially since both include non-restorative sleep as a symptom.
 As you may have discovered, getting sleep does not always mean getting rest.
 Therefore, it is important to have a nightly routine that prepares your body and mind for rest.
 For example, try going to sleep and waking up around the same time every day to maintain a consistent sleep cycle.
 Avoid exposing yourself to the blue light emitted from your TV, phone, or tablet before sleeping, as this stimulates the brain and reduces the release of the sleep chemical melatonin due to the blue light being perceived as daylight.
+If you’re someone that uses screens on a regular basis, you can help reduce the impacts of blue light by wearing computer glasses that block this blue light.
+You can find more information on these at https://shopfelixgray.com/computer-glasses.
 Lastly, make sure your sleep environment is comfortable and lacking any disruptive sounds or lights.
 Remember, you might not be able to control your pain and fatigue, but you can certainly control what you do to mitigate the intensity of your symptoms!
 Be kind to yourself.
 You are worth the effort.

 body check brain fog Chronic Pain difficulty concentrating Disease Exhaustion Fatigue feeling pain feeling tired illness neurological abnormalities Over-exertion Physical planning Proactive sensitive to light sensitive to odor sensitive to sound severe exhaustion Stimulation Symptoms tired